vishvAsa/kalpAntaram/kANe/v5p2/07_mImAMsA_and_dharmashAstra/28_Introduction.md

 clearly indicated by the Slokavārtika that says that the very first sentence 1937 of Sabara's bhāsya was interpreted in six different ways before it by commentators and by the Tantrayārtika that the bhāsyakāra did not notice six sūtras after the 'nivitādhi karana'(III.
 4.1-9) and that commentators differed in their reasons for the omission, but all commentators other than Sabara did explain those six sūtras.
 1938 None of the commentaries composed before Kumārila is now available.

 Kumārila wrote the slokavārtika on Sabara's blāsya on P.M.S.
 I, 1 (in about 4000 verses) and the voluminous Tantra vārtika on I. 2 to the end of chap.
 III of PMS and the Tup-tikā on P. M. S. IV-XII (stray notes, not a regular commentary ).
-Kumārila is credited with having composed two more com mentaries, 'Madhyama-ṭiki' and 'Brhat tikā' on P. M S. 1939 The latter has been referred to by the Nyāyaratnakara 1940 and the Nyāyasudhā on Tantravārtika quotes several verses from it (on pp. 201, 329-30, 393) and the Jaiminiya-sūtrarthasangraha of Rsiputra Parameśvara quotes Brhat-tikā several times.
+Kumārila is credited with having composed two more com mentaries, 'Madhyama-ṭiki' and 'Br̥hat tikā' on P. M S. 1939 The latter has been referred to by the Nyāyaratnakara 1940 and the Nyāyasudhā on Tantravārtika quotes several verses from it (on pp. 201, 329-30, 393) and the Jaiminiya-sūtrarthasangraha of Rsiputra Parameśvara quotes Br̥hat-tikā several times.
 On the Slokavārtika two commentaries have so far been published viz. the Nyāyaratnākara of Pārthasarathi and the Kāśika of Sucaritamiśra (in T.S.S.).
 In the Introduction to his English translation of the Tantravārtika, M. M. Dr. Ganganath Jha notices eight commentaries on the Tantravārtika of which the Nyāyasudhā or Rāṇaka of Someśvara (published in Chowkhamba Series) is a very exhaustive one, the others being in Ms. The

 1937. लोक इत्यादि भाव्यस्य षडान्संप्रचक्षते। भाष्यकारानुसारेण प्रयुक्तस्यादितः que salen. ( salt, verse 26 )